Musoye/sys_design/README.md

-# sys_design
+# System Design

-A repository for implementationof some system design
+A repository for implementing some system design